Boy walking on pathway along the medieval walls of Monterrigioni in Italy.

 Take a seat on a bench in the main square (Piazza Roma) and imagine life here in the Middle Ages.
 Or, order a coffee or gelato at one of the cafes on the piazza.

-Two boys eating gelato at a table in Piazza Roma in Monteriggioni, Italy.
+Two boys eating gelato at a table at the edge of a piazza in Monteriggioni, Tuscany on a sunny day.

 Visit Both Porte